The far southern point of Grand Turk.

 Here, two mid-sized reef systems start in very shallow water and extend out about 300 feet (91 m) from the beach.
 There are quite a few different types of coral thriving on the reefs, as well as yellow sea fans and vibrant fish life.

-The area isn’t usually very inviting from the beach due to rocks, large amounts of seaweed and flotsam.
-Also due to the copious volume of seaweed, the water in the area directly off the beach can have a greenish tint.
+The area isn’t usually very inviting from the beach, due to rocks, large amounts of seaweed, and flotsam.
+Also, due to the copious volume of seaweed, the water in the area directly off the beach can have a greenish tint.
 However, if it isn’t too choppy, the rewards are well worth the effort.

 Boaby Rock Point Beach Accesses

 Although the roads can be a little difficult to find, it’s also possible to drive to this beach.
-An unpaved road follows on the west side of Hawkes Nest Salina (the large salt flat near not far from the Cruise Center) to the beach.
+An unpaved road follows on the west side of Hawkes Nest Salina (the large salt flat not far from the Cruise Center) to the beach.
 You’ll know you’re on the right road if you pass the abandoned Mountain Air Helicopters helipad.